devlyjs/devly-apache/README.md

 # Installation

-To add devly-hosts plugin to your project, first make sure your project is set-up to consume Devly plugins (see https://github.com/aorinevo/devly-example#introduction).
+To add devly-apache plugin to your project, first make sure your project is set-up to consume Devly plugins (see https://github.com/aorinevo/devly-example#introduction).

 Next, install `@devly/devly-apache`: